Writing Novels with the Law of Attraction Equals Success

 To embrace a belief in LOA can be reassuring, if you’ve disciplined your mind to appreciate all that you have, and all the milestones that you’re achieving toward your goals.
 But a belief in LOA can be unsettling if your habit is to worry and complain.
 Why?
 Because the energy behind negative thoughts and negative associations is making you magnetic to the experiences that you would rather avoid!

-I’ll never forget a conversation that I once had with Arnette Lamb, a bestselling Romance novelist.
-I was whining about my rejection letters from Romance editors at legacy publishing houses.
+I’ll never forget a conversation that I once had with Arnette Lamb, a New York Times bestselling Romance novelist.
+I was whining about my rejection letters from Romance editors.
 I told Arnette that editors kept writing complimentary things like, “You write well,” and then tacked on vague criticisms, like, “Something just isn’t right about this book.
 We’re going to pass.”

 Arnette looked me in the eyes and asked, “Adrienne, who are you spending your time with?”